-Perhaps there is no best time to start political negotiations, but one of the lest productive times is during the last year of a lame duck governor's term.
-As a fourth problem, AB 2038 straddled the administration of Governor George Deukmejian.
+Perhaps there is no best time to start political negotiations, but one of the least productive times is during the last year of a lame duck governor's term and the first year of a rookie governor's term.
+As a fourth problem, AB 2038 straddled the administrations of Governor Jerry Brown and Governor George Deukmejian.
 As OPR became further isolated from Brown